ulflulfl/homeautomation/music_assistant/home_assistant_media_player.md

 # Connect a Home Assistant Media Player to Music Assistant

-The following describes how to connect Music Assistant with Home Assistant and how to add a Home Assistant media player (aka: speaker) to Music Assistant.
+The following describes how to prepare Music Assistant so it uses Home Assistant media players (aka: speakers).
 It uses a speaker build with ESPHome as an example, but the steps for other speakers in Home Assistant should be similiar or identical.

-It also assumes that you are familiar with the usage of Home Assistant.
+State (2024.07): My Home Assistant speakers work fine in Music Assistant!

 My prerequisites:

 - Music Assistant running ok in a docker container, not yet connected to Home Assistant
 - Home Assistant running ok in a docker container
-- ESPhome based media player running ok in Home Assistant
+- Media player build with ESPhome running ok in Home Assistant

-If you want to build an ESPHome based media player (aka: speaker) with ESP32 & MAX98357 on your own and add it to ESPHome/Home Assistant, have a look at: [MAX98357_Media_Player.md](../MAX98357_Media_Player.md)

 Beware: I'm not sure if the following steps are slightly different if you use the Home Assistant Add-on instead of the docker containers.

+If you want to build an ESPHome based media player (aka: speaker) with ESP32 & MAX98357 on your own and add it to ESPHome/Home Assistant, please have a look at: [MAX98357_Media_Player.md](../MAX98357_Media_Player.md).
+If you know how to solder its cheap and easy.

 ## Check if speaker appears in Home Assistant
 To avoid trouble later on, check that the speaker appears in Home Assistant.
 This step depends on the type of media player to be used, in this example a speaker build with ESPHome/ESP32 is used.

-TODO: Is there a simple generic way in HASS to list all available media players?

 In Home Assistant go to Settings > Devices & Services > ESPHome > #your speaker# > device